An epicurean adventure to: South Africa (with a nod to Portugal)

 To toast the bread rolls

 - Heat the tablespoon of olive oil over a medium high heat.
-Add the minced garlic and quickly stir through the oil.
+Add the minced garlic and stir it through the oil.1 tablespoon olive oil, 1 garlic clove

 - Place the four bread roll halves cut side down into the pan.
 Move them around to soak up all the garlicky oil.
 Toast until light golden brown and crispy - about 1-2 minutes.